YOUR FIRST ANIMATION! Animate in Clip Studio! (BEGINNERS)

 17. Light Animation

-And in the animation folder called light we activate the option: Specify Cels.
+And in the animation folder called Light, we activate the option: Specify Cels.

 And we select the drawing called Light 1

-Now we take the duration of the light animation leaving it at 4 frames.
+Now we take the duration of the light animation, leaving it at 4 frames.

-Managing to complete the timeline with the light animation.
+Successfully completing the timeline with the light animation.

 18. Export Animation as Movie